-A dry cough is a cough that does not produce mucus or phlegm from the airways.
+A dry cough does not produce mucus or phlegm from the airways.
+It is a common early symptom of SARS-CoV-2, which is the virus that causes COVID-19.

 Learn more about a dry cough with COVID-19 in this article.